notes from the author…

 Claudia lives in New York City and the Hamptons.

-Her current working title is KNIGHT LIGHT.
+Her current working title is To Kingdom Come.